 Our outside learning programme and Forest School status mean that our grounds often double as a classroom, helping children to understand and appreciate the natural world.
-There's plenty to explore, including our teaching and environmental gardens and a dipping pond.
+There's plenty to explore, including our own dipping pond.

-Our setting is also a great place to simply have fun with friends, whether you want to tackle the adventure challenge course, enjoy an after-hours barbecue or build a den.
+Our setting is also a great place to simply have fun with friends, whether you want to tackle the adventure challenge course, enjoy an after-hours run on the field or build a den.

 In Forest School children enjoy and explore the natural world as they learn about native trees, identify local birdlife and discover exactly which wood is best for making a bow and arrow.

-Reception children make weekly visits to Rowley Hill Farm in Little Walden, which is just a few miles from Dame Bradbury’s.
+Our Reception, Year 1 and Year 2 children make weekly visits to Rowley Hill Farm in Little Walden, which is just a few miles from Dame Bradbury’s.
 They go in all weathers and love every minute, although you’re just as likely to find them in our own grounds.
-Kindergarten use our wonderful forest area on our site, set up with the help of our PTA.
+Kindergarten use our wonderful forest area on our site.

 They might find themselves dangling on a rope swing, ladling water and grass into a saucepan of mud to make soup, climbing along a tree rope or using binoculars to see what might be hiding in the trees.